iLert/docs/integrations/sumologic.md

 }
 ```

 Finished!
-Your Sumologic alerts will now create alerts in iLert.
+Your Sumologic alerts will now create alerts in ilert.

 ## FAQ <a href="#faq" id="faq"></a>

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

-No, unfortunately Sumologic's notification is not compatible with iLert's resolve event.
+No, unfortunately Sumologic's notification is not compatible with ilert's resolve event.

-**Can I connect Sumologic with multiple alert sources from iLert?**
+**Can I connect Sumologic with multiple alert sources from ilert?**

 Yes, simply add more connections in Sumologic.